corunet/mloadgen/README.md

  mvn clean install
 ```

 Once build is completed, copy target/mloadgen-&gtversion>.jar file to JMETER_HOME/lib/ext directory.
 You also need to replace the mongo library version shipped with JMeter to at least the same defined in the pom.xml.
-Nowadays Jmeter version 5.2 use the version 2.11.3, which is quite old for this plugin.
+Nowadays Jmeter version 5.2 use the version 2.11.3, which is quite old for this plugin and if you try to connect the modern mongo cluster.

 ### MLoadGenSampler